 When a user's mailbox is searched, any team or Microsoft 365 Group that the user is a member of won't be searched.
-Similarly, when you search a team or an Microsoft 365 Group, only the group mailbox and group site that you specify is searched.
+Similarly, when you search a team or a Microsoft 365 Group, only the group mailbox and group site that you specify is searched.
 The mailboxes and OneDrive for Business accounts of group members aren't searched unless you explicitly add them to the search.

-To get a list of the members of a team or an Microsoft 365 Group, you can view the properties on the Home > Groups page in the Microsoft 365 admin center.
+To get a list of the members of a team or a Microsoft 365 Group, you can view the properties on the Home > Groups page in the Microsoft 365 admin center.
 Alternatively, you can run the following command in Exchange Online PowerShell: